This is some test text.

-Rosemary plants are hardy and able to withstand many adverse conditions, including freezing weather and short periods of drought.
+Rosemary TEST plants are hardy and able to withstand many adverse conditions, including freezing weather and short periods of drought.
 It is possible to revive dried-out rosemary plants, depending on the overall condition of the plant.

 - Two-level numbered list: